PoC-dev/ibmdocs-tools/books-prepare.md

  JOB(IMPNEWDOCS)
 RMVLNK OBJLNK('/home/poc/newdocs.txt')
 ```
-- Output a list of "local" duplicates sharing the same document number, but with different short names:
+- Output a list of "local" duplicates sharing the same document number, but with different short names.
+Result must be empty.
 ```
 SELECT docnbr, COUNT(docnbr) FROM newdocspf
  GROUP BY docnbr
   HAVING COUNT(docnbr) > 1
 ```
 This list is solely to show duplicate document numbers scoped to the new documents database file.
-Global deduplication follows.
-Duplicates have to be cleaned manually!
+Duplicates within the new documents directory have to be cleaned manually!
-- Make sure the short names are unique also:
+- Make sure the short names are globally unique also:
 ```
--- Check if dlsnames are unique
+-- Check if dlsnames are unique: Results must be empty!
-SELECT dlsname, docnbr FROM boodlsnmpf WHERE dlsname IN ( SELECT dlsname FROM newdocspf
+SELECT dlsname, docnbr FROM ibmdoctypf WHERE dlsname IN ( SELECT filename FROM newdocspf
 ) ORDER BY docnbr, dlsname

-SELECT filename, docnbr FROM newdocspf WHERE filename IN ( SELECT dlsname FROM boodlsnmpf
+SELECT filename, docnbr FROM newdocspf WHERE filename IN ( SELECT dlsname FROM ibmdoctypf
 ) ORDER BY docnbr, filename
 ```
-- Show "global" duplicates (for obtaining a list to delete file names):
+- Show "global" duplicates of document numbers, for obtaining a list to delete file-/dlsnames.
+Result must be empty.
 ```
 SELECT filename FROM newdocspf
 WHERE docnbr IN (
  SELECT docnbr FROM ibmdoctypf WHERE doctype='B'
 )
 ```
-- Manually extract the shown file names, add `.boo` extension and feed the list to `rm`.
+- Manually extract the shown file names, add `.boo` extension and feed the list to `rm`, inside the new documents directory.

+**Note:** If you want to keep the original document but want it to have the new dlsname, you need to rename it in *ibmdoctypf*.
+Remember to rename the dataset in OS/390, if you use this for reading *BOOK*s.

 - Delete duplicates (after file deletion):
 ```
 DELETE FROM newdocspf